 Learn how to turbo-charge your reporting skills in this two-week session, given by 100Reporters on the campus of George Washington University in Washington, D.C.
-Classes will cover the reporting and writing basics, and an introduction to investigative techniques that students can use right away to report on their schools, neighborhoods, towns, cities and nations.
+Classes will cover the basics of good reporting and writing, and an introduction to investigative techniques that students can use right away to report on their schools, neighborhoods, towns, cities and nations.

-The course is being offered to a select group of high school students preparing to tackle college-level work.
+The course is being offered to a select group of high school juniors and seniors who are seeking a solid foundation in journalism.
 Our faculty of experienced journalists and university professors will help students hone the critical thinking and writing skills that are essential for success in college and beyond.

-Students will report and write about a subject of their choice throughout the course, with the goal of producing an article of publishable quality that could appear either on the 100Reporters website or in a local professional news outlet.
+Students will bring with them a story they will report and write throughout the course, with the goal of producing an article of publishable quality that could appear either on the 100Reporters website or in a local professional news outlet.

 Courses will cover: